AliciaMstt/OyamelesGBS/README.md

 # OyamelesGBS

-This repository contains the code for GBS analyses of Abies from the TMVB sequenced at Jaramillo-Mastretta's labs.
+This repository contains the code for GBS analyses of Abies from the TMVB sequenced at Jaramillo & Mastretta's labs.